nancyirisarri/pyladies-amsterdam-etl/README.md

 This repository follows the [Cookiecutter Data Science](https://github.com/BigDataRepublic/cookiecutter-data-science) repository structure.

-Talk slides can be found [here](https://drive.google.com/file/d/1vnCyq5y_vQLuJ3A5D99D4caTzQmSeS4Y/view?usp=sharing).
+The talk slides can be found [here](https://drive.google.com/file/d/1vnCyq5y_vQLuJ3A5D99D4caTzQmSeS4Y/view?usp=sharing).

+## tl;dr
+* The script `pyladiesamsterdametl/data/extract.py` indicates which data sources to download, which are in turn needed by the R scripts.
+    * The code downloads data from the [COVID-19 dataset - RIVM Data Catalogus](https://data.rivm.nl/covid-19/).
+* The script `pyladiesamsterdametl/data/transform.py` executes the R scripts under `pyladiesamsterdametl/models` on the data.
+    * For example, a script `pyladiesamsterdametl/models/source_1/source1.R` performs operations on the data and writes an output data frame to _source1.csv_.
+    * To illustrate Cloud Monitoring, the script `pyladiesamsterdametl/models/source_2/source2.R` throws an error.
+See the section _Running in Kubernetes Engine, step 5_ to set up email alerts for errrors.
+* The output CSV files are uploaded to Google BigQuery.
+The dataset name can be changed, but the table name will be the same as the R script file name.
+    * For example, for a script `pyladiesamsterdametl/models/source_1/source1.R` as a dataset and table `source_1.source1`.
+* The data in Google BigQuery tables can be used further.
+    * For example, to make a dashboard of [Daily Updates of Total Hospital Admissions of COVID-19 Patients by Province](https://datastudio.google.com/s/s0uOTLi4KEA).
+* The application is deployed to Google Kubernetes Engine as a CronJob that runs daily.
+The configuration files under `k8s-deploy/` indicate which sources and R scripts should be executed, as well as the Google Cloud Platform project to use and the Google BigQuery dataset to write the output to.

 Project Organization
 ------------

     ├── README.md                   <- The top-level README for developers using this project.
     ├── data
     │   ├── external                <- Data from third party sources.
     │   ├── interim                 <- Intermediate data that has been transformed.
     │   ├── processed               <- The final, canonical data sets for modeling.
     │   └── raw                     <- The original, immutable data dump.
     │
     ├── docs                        <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models                      <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks                   <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                               the creator's initials, and a short `-` delimited description, e.g.
     │                               `1.0-jqp-initial-data-exploration`.
     │
     ├── references                  <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports                     <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures                 <- Generated graphics and figures to be used in reporting │
     ├── environment.yml             <- The conda environment file to reproduce the analysis environment. eg.
     │                               `conda env create -f environment.yml`
     │
     ├── githubrequirements.txt      <- Pip references to github repo's, referred to by `environment.yml`
     │
-    └── pyladies.amsterdam.etl                <- Source code for use in this project.
+    └── pyladiesamsterdametl        <- Source code for use in this project.
-        ├── __init__.py    <- Makes pyladies.amsterdam.etl a Python module
+        ├── __init__.py             <- Makes pyladiesamsterdametl a Python module
         │
+        ├── main.py                 <- Runs the ETL pipeline
+        │
         ├── data                    <- Scripts to download or generate data │   |   extract.py
         │   |   load.py
         │   └── transform.py
         │
+        ├── features                <- Scripts to turn raw data into features for modeling │
-        ├── logs           <- Scripts to handle logs
-        │   └── logs.py
+        ├── logs                    <- Scripts to handle logs │   └── logs.py
         │
-        ├── models         <- Scripts to train models and then use trained models to make │                     predictions
+        ├── models                  <- Scripts to make calculations, train models, make predictions
+        |   ├── source_1
+        |   |      └── source1.R    <- Aggregate hospital admissions by province.
+        │   └── source_2
+        |           └── source2.R   <- Throws an error.
         │
         └── visualization           <- Scripts to create exploratory and results oriented visualizations

 --------